obabec/rust-mqtt/README.md

 ### Examples

-The example 'demo' contains most of rust-mqtt's features.
-Note that the example is very specific and showcases the client API and is not a good way to use the client.
+- 'demo' is a showcase of rust-mqtt's features over TCP.
+Note that the example usage is very strict and not really a good way of using the client.
+- 'tls' connects the client to a broker over TLS with client certificate authentication and server certificate verification using [embedded-tls](https://github.com/drogue-iot/embedded-tls).

-Out of the box, it connects to a broker on localhost:1883 with basic authentication.
-The easiest way to set this up is by installing, configuring and running Mosquitto using the CI configuration:
+Set up the broker for 'demo' by installing, configuring and running Mosquitto using the CI configuration:

 ```bash
 cp .ci/mqtt_pass_plain.txt .ci/mqtt_pass_hashed.txt